 - Linux - To enable the Blast Codec in a Linus Agent, under \etc\vmware\config, set RemoteDisplay.allowSwitchEncoder=TRUE.

-Note: Blast Codec is disabled by default.
+Note: Blast Codec is deactivated by default.
 If you do not enable it, the switch encoder uses Adaptive for text optimized encoding by default.

 In addition to the enhancements to the Blast Codec and dynamic encoder, updates were also made to Horizon Agent for both Windows and Linux.